skohub-io/skohub-reconcile-publish/README.md

 You can also upload files to the service using `curl`.
 To do so, you have to provide the following parameters:

-- account: the account name for the SkoHub Reconcile Service
+- `account`: the account name for the SkoHub Reconcile Service
-- id: this is used for logging out the upload status and should be unique (try `uuidgen` for a unique id)
+- `id`: this is used for logging out the upload status and should be unique (try `uuidgen` for a unique id)
+- `uploaded_file`: the path to your uploaded file.
+Notice the `@` sign.
+The @ symbol in curl is used to specify a file upload in a multipart/form-data request.

+Also the order matters.
+So please always start with `account` and `id`.

 Example:

-    curl -F uploaded_file=@./uploads/dini-ag-kim/hcrt.ttl -F account=test -F id=123 http://localhost:3030/upload
+    curl -F account=test -F id=123 -F uploaded_file=@./uploads/dini-ag-kim/hcrt.ttl http://localhost:3030/upload

 ## Setup